-The results of our tests indicated that, in all significant respects, the Palm Springs Unified School District has properly accounted for the expenditures held in the Building Fund (Measure E) and that such expenditures were made for authorized Bond projects.
+The results of our tests indicated that, in all significant respects, the District has properly accounted for the expenditures held in the Building Fund (Measure E) and that such expenditures were made for authorized Bond projects.
+Further, it was noted funds held in the Building Fund (Measure E) and expended by the District were used for salaries only to the extent they perform administrative oversight work on construction projects as allowable per Opinion 04-110 issued on November 9, 2004 by the State of California Attorney General.

-Palm Springs Unified School District Building Fund (Measure E) Schedule of Findings and Questioned Costs June 30, 2022